arcanemachine/phoenix-todo-list/README.md

 - You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
   - Copy the example template in `support/.env.example` to `.env` and fill in your desired values.
 - Run `mix deps.get` to fetch the dependencies
+- Setup PostgreSQL:
-- Ensure that a Postgres server is up and running.
-You can use my [`container-postgres`](https://github.com/arcanemachine/container-postgres) repo for a Dockerized version that can be easily removed when you no longer need it.
+  - For easy PostgreSQL setup, you can use my [`container-postgres`](https://github.com/arcanemachine/container-postgres) repo for a Dockerized version that can be easily removed when you no longer need it.
-- Once the Postgres server is running, create a database for the `dev` environment:
+- Once the PostgreSQL server is running, set up the `dev` environment:
   - `mix ecto.setup`
-- Use any of these commands to start the server:
+- Use any of these commands to start a dev server:
+  - `just start` - Uses the `just` task runner to start a dev server
-  - `mix phx.server` - The regular method of starting the server
+  - `mix phx.server` - The vanilla-Elixir method of starting a dev server
-  - `iex -S mix phx.server` - Starts the server in an `IEx` session.
+  - `iex -S mix phx.server` - Starts a dev server in an `IEx` session.
 Useful for debugging.
-  - `support/scripts/start` - A convenience script for starting the server in an `IEx` shell.
+  - `support/scripts/start` - A convenience script for starting a dev server in an `IEx` shell.

 ### Testing

 Before running any tests, use the instructions above to ensure that:

 - The required environment variables have been set.
-- A Postgres server is up and running.
+- A PostgreSQL server is up and running.
-- You have navigated to the project root directory.
+  - You may need to create a test database:
+    - `MIX_ENV=test mix ecto.create`

 #### Elixir-Based Tests (`mix test`)